IlyaLts/SyncManager/README.md

 Synchronization can be triggered using the following modes:
 - **Manual** - *(Lets you decide when to synchronize certain profiles)*
 - **Automatic** - *(Synchronizes data based on its average synchronization time, multiplied by the frequency multiplier, with a minimum delay of 1 second)*
+### Synchronization Types
+There are three synchronization types that determine how a folder should be synchronized.
+- **Two-way** - *(Synchronizes files in both directions)*
+- **One-way** - *(Basically, mirroring two-way folders, removing anything that doesn't exist in that folders)*
+- **One-way update** - *(Synchronize files from two-way folders only once, and it can be freely deleted from the folder.
+Files are not deleted if they have been deleted from two-way folders)*
 ### Change Detection Order
 SyncManager uses sophisticated algorithms to detect changes since the last synchronization to determine which files and folders must be synchronized in the following order:
 1. **File attribute changes**